Adiika0723/Adiika0723/README.md

 - 👋 Hi, I’m Aditi
 - 👀 I’m exploring the world of HTML, CSS, JS and React
 - 🌱 I’m currently learning Javascript
-- ⚡ Fun fact: JavaScript was initially called Mocha, then LiveScript, and finally JavaScript?
+- ⚡ Fun fact: JavaScript was initially called Mocha, then LiveScript, and finally JavaScript.
 Talk about an identity crisis!

 <!---
 Adiika0723/Adiika0723 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.